A CurtainUp Review

 The rest of the cast is also outstanding.
 Stephanie J. Block is terrific as the hard-drinking, self-absorbed movie star with whom Vera has a beyond maid and boss relationship.
 The five other characters handle several personas with panache.

-The 1930's part of the play ends with a true screwball-y finale, a party given by Gloria for the studio mogul Frederick Slavsvick (played with acerbic wit by David Garrison) that brings the whole cast on scene: Lottie as an extra maid, Anne Mae on the arm of Belle of New Orleans director Maxmillian Von Oster (a hilariously phony Kevin Isola) masquerading as an Argentinian glamour girl.
+The 1930's part of the play ends with a true screwball-y finale — a party given by Gloria for the studio mogul Frederick Slavsvick (played with acerbic wit by David Garrison) that brings the whole cast on scene: Lottie as an extra maid, Anne Mae asquerading as an Argentinian glamour girl on the arm of Belle of New Orleans director Maxmillian Von Oster (a hilariously phony Kevin Isola).

-But Vera has struggled to achieve that lights and shadows dream and her easy mimicry of the Negro stereotype Van Oster sees as authentic marked the first step in her ability and willingness to do whatever it takes to "have a taste of what Gloria's got".
+But Van Oster's seeing Vera's easy mimicry of the Negro stereotype marks the first step in her ability and willingness to do whatever it takes to "have a taste of what Gloria's got".
 As the rococo curtain drops we know that there's no turning back from the bridge that she's crossed.